Long Service Leave Fund Fundamentals

 - The Sabbatical Allowance was introduced from the 1 January 1987 to encourage and assist participants with the cost of taking leave.

-- The Sabbatical Allowance is payable for Long Service Leave taken, and is not payable on resignation, retirement, death or permanent disablement.
+- The Sabbatical Allowance is payable for Long Service Leave taken, on death or permanent disability.
+It is not payable on resignation or retirement.

 - The Board periodically reviews the rate set for the Sabbatical Allowance.